 - Brian Murray

 Di Zhu is an actress, pianist and the Managing Director at The Russian Arts Theater and Studio.
 The Grand Prize Winner of the Inaugural International New York Piano Competition, Di's piano performances have been featured nationally on PBS, as well as WXXI and WQXR.
 As an actress, Di has appeared in many stage productions, most recently as Margarita in Master and Margarita, Or, The Devil Comes to Moscow.
-At Theater Three Collaborative, Di has played Admira in The Beekeeper's Daughter (Theater for a New City) Rebecca in Extreme Whether (Cherry Lane Theater & TNC), and Another Life (TNC & 2013 RADA Festival, London) Overseas, Di has performed in Turkey at the 9th Ordu International Theatre Youth and Children Festival with Billy Bob Boils the Sea, an original show she co-wrote with director Aleksey Burago.
+At Theater Three Collaborative, Di has played Admira in The Beekeeper's Daughter (Theater for a New City), Rebecca in Extreme Whether (Cherry Lane Theater & TNC), and Another Life (TNC & 2013 RADA Festival, London) Overseas, Di has performed in Turkey at the 9th Ordu International Theatre Youth and Children Festival with Billy Bob Boils the Sea, an original show she co-wrote with director Aleksey Burago.
 She has also recently served as an assistant director and acting coach at Bilkent University in Ankara on the production Lady with a Lapdog, with Jokes and a Happy Ending, based on the short stories of Anton Chekhov.
 Alongside Aleksey Burago, she has also served as assistant teacher in Stanislavsky and Michael Chekhov Workshops in Osaka and Toyko, Japan.
-Select New York theater credits include Crime and Punishment (Sonya), Avenue of Wonder (Dark Woman), The Great Nothing (Pianist), My Uncle Chekhov (Olenka), The Bear & Other Jokes by Anton Chekhov (Popova), Uncle Vanya (Yelena), The Seagull (Masha), Border Sweet Border, In Ghostly Japan (New York Magazine Critic's Pick) and Dr. Chekhov's Swan Song + Other Prescriptions.
-She has most recently been seen in the film Whiskey Tango Foxtrot and NBC's The Blindspot.
+Select New York theater credits include Three Sisters (Masha) Crime and Punishment (Sonya), Avenue of Wonder (Dark Woman), The Great Nothing (Pianist), My Uncle Chekhov (Olenka), The Bear & Other Jokes by Anton Chekhov (Popova), Uncle Vanya (Yelena), The Seagull (Masha), Border Sweet Border, In Ghostly Japan (New York Magazine Critic's Pick) and Dr. Chekhov's Swan Song + Other Prescriptions.
+Film and TV credits include Paramount Picture's Whiskey Tango Foxtrot and NBC's The Blindspot.